Koenari/Alchemist/README.md

 - Make it possible to click on the Alchemist window to automatically craft the selected item.

-- There seems to be a bug that causes nothing to show up after crafting sometimes
+- There seems to be a bug that causes nothing to show up after crafting sometimes (seems to be caused by false traits, so no need to fix probably)

 You got another idea?
-Send me a message on [http://www.esoui.com/downloads/info120-Alchemist.html#comments](ESOUI)!
+Send me a message on [https://www.esoui.com/downloads/info2419-AlchemistContinuedbyKoenari.html#comments](ESOUI)!